hypochen/Battery-aging-modes-across-NMC/README.md

 All of the codes used in data processing and analysis can be found in  `code` folder.

-Call the `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py` to process and analyze the battery data, including data grabbing and pre-processing, creation of a dataframe, data analysis, and plotting.
+Call `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py` to process and analyze the battery data, including data grabbing and pre-processing, creation of a dataframe, data analysis, and plotting.
 Please change the file directory to fit your local file structure.
-* `Main_LLI_LAM_Classification.py` will classify cells into Li plating, SEI formation, and LAM_PE.
+* `Main_LLI_LAM_Classification.py` will classify the cells into Li plating, SEI formation + less LAM_PE, and SEI formation + more LAM_PE.
-* `Main_LAM_estimation.py` will do a regression to estimate %LAM_PE.
+* `Main_LAM_estimation.py` will perform a regression to estimate %LAM_PE.

 The following is a library of codes that will be run by `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py`.

 * `openPouchSummary.py` selects the cells to serve as training data sets.

-* `fcnCBCdict.py` will grab cycle-by-cycle data for each cell in each pack.
+* `fcnCBCdict.py` grabs cycle-by-cycle data for each cell in each pack.

-* `detrendCBCdict.py` will remove spikes caused by RPTs in the raw battery data.
+* `detrendCBCdict.py` removes spikes caused by RPTs in the raw battery data.
 This is done by treating them as seasonal effects and removing them with Seasonal Decomposition of Time Series with period.

-* `createDataframeFromPackDictV2.py`will find trends within series to be used as predictor variables for Decision Tree Classification.
+* `createDataframeFromPackDictV2.py` finds trends within series to be used as predictor variables for Decision Tree Classification.

-* `createDataframeforLAM.py`is a replica of `createDataframeFromPackDictV2.py`, but includes the regression analysis of %LAM.
+* `createDataframeforLAM.py`is a replica of `createDataframeFromPackDictV2.py`, but includes the regression analysis of %LAM_PE.